 He wore a lightweight, sleeveless H2H casual slim fit zip-up hoodie over a vantablack printed teeshirt bearing a single, stylized word in hex color red: “CyberPunk”.

 Ironically advertising the subculture, the teeshirt hung over a pair of MOKEWEN techwear.
-Harem pants that were pulled up to his knees, they were covered with flair for WANarchists.
+Harem pants that were hiked up to his knees, they were covered with flair for WANarchists.

 Dangling before the teeshirt were three necklaces: RGB colored microcircuit boards attached to a chain.
-So they’d clink together as he sprinted around appscape, his hands covered in fingerless leather gloves.
+They’d clink together as he sprinted around appscape, his hands covered in fingerless leather gloves.

 “Decent outfit.”
 Mario said to Cherry’s blank avatar.
 She’d muted her eye trackers.